Use Case: Scheduling Group Sessions

 Step 6: Handle Common Group Challenges

 Technical issues for one student: Ask them to try rejoining.
 If persistent, suggest they follow along via chat and listen.
-Do not let one student's technical problems derail the session for everyone.

 Phase 4: After the Session